Please remember that this map is in a beta, pilot status and is subject to change.

 The exact geographic location of the call is not provided to ensure the confidentiality of possible crime victims.
 The exact location of the call is contained within the radius of the call's circle.

 If a call for service results in a police report being taken or an arrest being made, the exact geographic location will appear on our Police Report Log, which is published online every business day.
 Reports of a specific type that receives confidentiality protections under state law (for example, child abuse, domestic violence, sexual assault, and so forth) will not include a specific street address.
+Note: As of October 31, 2022, the production of the Police Report Log is occurring on a weekly basis, not every business day.
+This is a TEMPORARY change that is necessitated by a significant staffing shortage in our Records Unit.

 Why is there a delay before calls for service are displayed on the map?